 I wouldn’t have to work so many hours if we didn’t travel so much.
 But when we’re traveling a lot, I have no choice but to cram all my work into our hours at home.
 Fortunately (unfortunately?), we don’t have any big trips planned until Spring Break.
 In other words, I am going to be home for 80 days straight in a hot minute.
 That’s very unusual for me, but I think it will be nice for a change!

 Other stuff we did right in terms of income was boost some of our affiliate sales.
 Greg has tried a few different strategies with our main affiliate pages lately, and they appear to have paid off.
 Our traffic is also up tremendously, which helps grow our income in every way possible.
 Another thing we did right: We kept our expenses low.
-I just want to make money here, folks – not spend it!
+I just want to make extra money here, folks – not spend it!

 See also: How I Make a Living on the Internet